Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Method

+In STVSR, the simultaneous spatial and temporal degradations render it far harder to fine-tune VDMs for high-fidelity restoration than existing video generation tasks~\cite{ho2022video,zhang2023i2vgen,yang2024cogvideox}.
+To ease the difficulty, we first present a simple linear initialization strategy to establish essential spatiotemporal structures aligned with the target video sequences.
+It replenishes the temporal dimension by performing weighted blending for the elements $\{I_{\uparrow,2n(k)}^{\mathrm{in}}\}_{k=1}^{K}$ at potential intermediate frame positions in the aligned sequence $\mathbf{I}_{\uparrow}^{\mathrm{in}}$ according to their relative temporal distances to the adjacent keyframes $I_{2n-1}^{\mathrm{in}}$ and $I_{2n+1}^{\mathrm{in}}$.
+This can be formulated as

+where $\texttt{Up}(\cdot)$ denotes the spatial upsampling operation.
+The weighted blending supplies temporal cues for flexible multi-frame inference within a single forward pass.
+By varying $\texttt{Up}(\cdot)$ and the number of interpolated frames $K$, this initialization naturally supports arbitrary spatiotemporal upscaling.

-\textbf{Stage 1: Initial One-Step Adaptation.} The original pre-trained DiT is designed for multi-step inference.
-To facilitate its adaptation to our one-step setting, we initially fine-tune DiT on paired data $\{\mathbf{I}_{Init}^{\mathrm{in}}, \mathbf{I}^{\mathrm{gt}}\}$ with only spatial degradations.
-As the latent space compactly encodes spatiotemporal information, we employ the MSE loss $\mathcal{L}_{\mathrm{mse}}$ as the regression objective in the latent domain:
+Then, we adapt the pretrained multi-step DiT to enable it to model spatiotemporal correlations effectively in a single step (Fig.~\ref{fig:framework}(b)).
+In this stage, the adaptation is intentionally limited to spatial degradation alone, isolating it from temporal complexity to ensure stable and tractable convergence.
+Accordingly, we fine-tune the DiT model on paired data $\{\mathbf{I}^{\mathrm{in}}, \mathbf{I}^{\mathrm{gt}}\}$ from the high-quality (HQ) video dataset, where $\mathbf{I}^{\mathrm{in}}$ contains only spatial degradation and $\mathbf{I}^{\mathrm{gt}}$ is the corresponding ground-truth (GT) sequence.
+As the latent space compactly encodes spatiotemporal information, we employ the MSE loss $\mathcal{L}_{\mathrm{mse}}$ as the regression objective in the latent space: